How And Why Promote Aboriginal Cultural Events In Your Area?

 Aboriginal Cultural events

 Aboriginal and Torres Strait Islander cultural festivals have always been important community events for connecting people to a place and reinforcing identity.
-Cultural festivals help communities grow culturally, revitalise Aboriginal cultural expression and support the social and emotional wellbeing of Aboriginal people.
+Cultural festivals help communities grow culturally, revitalise Aboriginal cultural expression and support Aboriginal people’s social and emotional well-being.
 Promoting Aboriginal Cultural events in your area is quite important as it reaches out to more people.
-Across the country, there are over 130 festivals honouring Aboriginal culture.
+Across the country, over 130 festivals honour Aboriginal culture.

 Fantastic Events you could attend:

-- During the Tamworth Country Music Festival, there is an Aboriginal Cultural Showcase (January).
+- There is an Aboriginal Cultural Showcase (January) during the Tamworth Country Music Festival.
 Aboriginal musicians, comedians, performers, dance, art, textiles, weaponry, language, and storytelling are all featured throughout the 6-day community-run event, which began in 2008.

-- The Boomerang Festival, which began in 2013, includes music, dance, drama, comedy, film, and visual arts, as well as cultural knowledge exchanges and seminars, as well as panels and forums introducing the First Nations Film Festival.
+- The Boomerang Festival, which began in 2013, includes music, dance, drama, comedy, film, visual arts, cultural knowledge exchanges, seminars, and panels and forums introducing the First Nations Film Festival.
 Byron Bay, Australia, during Easter.

 - Sydney Corroboree takes place in November and lasts roughly a fortnight.
 Aboriginal artists, authors, dancers, and musicians display their talent and tell their tales at various locations along the world-famous Sydney Harbor.

 - Each spring, Dance Rites is a free two-day national competition and celebration of Aboriginal dance and cultures on the forecourt of the Sydney Opera House (around November).
 Dances are judged on their technical ability as well as their use of language, skin marks, and traditional instruments by an expert jury.